xinychen/awesome-latex-drawing/README.md

   > BGCP (Bayesian Gaussian CP decomposition) model as a Bayesian network and a directed factor graph.

-- Open [BATF.tex](https://github.com/xinychen/awesome-latex-drawing/blob/master/BayesNet/BATF.tex) in your overleaf project, you will see the following pictures:
+- Open [BATF.tex](https://github.com/xinychen/awesome-latex-drawing/blob/master/BayesNet/BATF.tex) in your overleaf project, you will see the following picture:

 ![BATF](https://github.com/xinychen/awesome-latex-drawing/blob/master/BayesNet/BATF.png)